evanmayer/hotspot/HOWTO.md

 ## Spools

+#### Can the motors make the lines longer and shorter?

 If they are not already attached, the spools should be fixed to the 5 mm stepper motor shaft via one M3 setscrew.

 The fishing line is affixed to the each spool by wrapping it around the setscrew and screwing it in to the threaded recess on the spool circumference.
 Do not overtighten, as the threads are plastic.

 ![View of spool and M3 setscrew](docs/img/spool_side_view.jpg)